pss959/EasyMaker3D/README.md

 substitution is recursive, so constants can refer to other constants, even with forward references.

-Note that text substitution cannot break a single value (such as an integer or float) into multiple parts.
+Note that a constant reference can appear only where whitespace can occur.

 Example: